Dev7ex/MultiWorld/README.md

 MultiWorld is a World Management plugin for Minecraft Server.

-* This plugin is almost 100% adjustable
+- This plugin is highly customizable.
-* PVP is adjustable for each world
+- PVP settings can be adjusted for each world individually.
-* GameMode setting for each world.
-When you change the world your game mode will be changed automatically (Deactivatable)
+- GameMode settings for each world.
+Automatically changes your game mode upon entering a world (can be deactivated).
-* Custom Generator Support.
-If you want to use another plugin to generate worlds then MultiWorld will detect this and add it to the create command
+- Custom Generator Support.
+Detects and integrates with other world generation plugins.
-* Each world has its own whitelist.
-You don't want Dev7ex to enter your world to destroy your buildings?
-Then activate the whitelist and add only trusted people to it.
-(Deactivatable)
+- Each world has its own whitelist, allowing you to control access.
-* It is possible to disable access to the Nether or End with the Teleport command
+- Disable access to the Nether or End with the Teleport command.
-* It is also possible to disable the portals completely
+- Option to completely disable portals.

 ## Links